 What about Academic Achievement?

-NMS, unlike many GEMS schools, did publish details of its first Grade 10 students' achievements in their CBSE Board Examinations, but has not published the second set.
+NMS, unlike many GEMS schools, did publish details of its first Grade 10 students' achievements in their CBSE Board Examinations, and provided a both Grade 12 and 10 results for the 2020.

-We at WhichSchoolAdvisor.com would encourage NMS to make their full Examination Results public when its first cohort of Grade 12 students sit their exams in March 2020.
+We at WhichSchoolAdvisor.com would encourage NMS to make their full examination results public.
 Whilst exam results are not the be-all and end-all of education, they remain a key component and parents and students inevitably want to know how well a school performs in this important context.

 What about the facilities?